eliavinny/MASTERZ-WEB3-TECH-MANAGER/README.md

-# MASTERZ WEB3 TECH MANAGER
+# MASTERZ WEB3 TECH MANAGER HOMEWORKS

+In the **Homework.js** file, the code loops in the days of the week and based on the rules, one apple is eaten every day, shows the number of apples still available and doesn't eat on some specific days

 With the **ERC20.sol** contract, I created a fungible ERC20 token, called TKTK which was deployed on AMOY Testnet.